 When a newcomer of the field of organization studies come across with the term “Organization Theory”, she naturally presumes that it is about a primary scientific theory explaining organizations.
 Getting excited about it, she continues to read books, most of which list theories in a chronological order without much effort for linking or synthesizing them.
-The she starts getting confused with the various vague concepts and contradicting claims.
-At the end, if she is determined and fortunate enough she discovers that “Organization Theory” is actually a set of various approaches which provide different perspectives and propositions complementing or challenging each another, and as a result do not constitute a coherent body of knowledge.
+Then she starts getting confused with the various vague concepts and contradicting claims.
+At the end, if she is determined and fortunate enough she discovers that “Organization Theory” is actually a set of various approaches which provide different perspectives and propositions complementing or challenging each another, and as a result it does not constitute a coherent body of knowledge.
 I don’t know whether this is the case in general for most new comers.
 But this is exactly how it happened for me when I first stepped into this domain.

 I know, this is not an encouraging introduction.
 But don’t worry, you will be saved from most of the hassles I experienced.
-Instead of a classical introduction to organization theory, I will try to explain all necessary theoretical background in a synthesized way around an organization model.
+Instead of a classical introduction to organization theory, I will try to explain all the necessary theoretical background in a synthesized way around an organization model.